mistval/unofficial-jisho-api/README.md

 Permission to scrape granted by Jisho's admin Kimtaro: https://jisho.org/forum/54fefc1f6e73340b1f160000-is-there-any-kind-of-search-api

 **Warning**: Understand that other than the `searchForPhrase` function, all of the functions in this package scrape the HTML of Jisho.org.
 As such, these functions may break without warning when updates are made to Jisho.org.
-These functions should not be used for anything missional critical (like your manned Japanese spaceflight program).
+These functions should not be used for anything mission critical (like your manned Japanese spaceflight program).
 That being said, they haven't broken yet in ~3 years, but the legends say Jisho.org is getting a big update at some point.

 For bugs or requested additional data, feel free to open an issue on the Github repo.